 Litigation PR practitioners, then, are in a unique position in the communications world.
 Before giving the final green light to a project, litigation PR professionals must first check that their work does not violate any Contempt of Court laws in the regions and areas in which they work.

 It goes without saying that the structure of legal disputes is inherently adversarial: each case is a win-lose situation, with very few exceptions.
 Where other communications professionals may seek to build common ground with competitors, then, litigation PR specialists must maintain a combative stance: asymmetrical, one-way communication is key, and the ultimate goal is to bolster the legal strategy and theory of a case.

-In this event, litigation PR is typically used to reduce potential damage done to a person or organisation, while also working to skew public debate in the direction of an overall strategy or theory.
-Far from projecting a common narrative, then, litigation PR specialists must be focussed on one-upping their opponents, setting them apart from their other public relations counterparts.
+In this event, litigation PR is typically used to reduce potential damage done to a person or organization, while also working to skew public debate in the direction of an overall strategy or theory.
+Far from projecting a common narrative, then, litigation PR specialists must be focused on one-upping their opponents, setting them apart from their other public relations counterparts.